 When I have funded PhD opportunities I advertise them openly on university website and sites like findaphd.com.
 When I have funded postdoc opportunities I advertise on jobs.ac.uk.
 If there are no adverts advertised then there are no open positions at the moment.

 We also have a number of opportunities for students who have access to their own funding, e.g. from the government or an industrial sponsor.
-If you have your own funding and what to discuss opportunities please get in touch.
+If you have your own funding and want to discuss opportunities please get in touch.
 Current self funded projects include: Machine Learning to Improve Groebner Basis Construction.

 I have been appointed to the ISSAC Steering Committee to represent SIGSAM, for a two year term starting 1st July 2021.